oneero/SimpleUnityAR/README.md

 - A controller subscribes to events from both the model and the view and calls appropriate methods to enable communication between the two.

-## Details
+### Details

 The view functions as a bridge between the engine and other parts of the application.
 It is the only Unity-dependent part as well as the only MonoBehaviour in the project.

-Alternative implementations for all parts, including the view, can be created by implementing the relevant interface.
-This enables easy porting to other engines.
+Creating an alternative implementation with the IAppView interface allows porting the application to other engines.

+All parts of the application have corresponding interfaces that can be used to construct differing implementations.
 The model is also generic, which allows changing the implementation of the data type used for holding position information.